jrontynen/Mandelbrot_fractal/README.md

-Create a data file by running mandelbrot.cpp and visualize the data with plot.py.
+Visualization of the Mandelbrot set.
+Create a data file by running mandelbrot.cpp and visualize the data using plot.py.
+Remember to increase the number of iterations while zooming in in order to see more details.